 1. Set a timer for five minutes and jot down everything you want to cover in the scene or chapter.

-This is all about reminding yourself what you want the scene to cover.
-Don’t try to expand on it just yet, but make a list or bullet points about what’s important and what you want to write about.
+This reminds (or helps you figure out) what you want the scene to cover.
+Don’t try to expand on it yet; only make a list or bullet points about what’s important and what you want to write about.
 The goal is to clarify your thoughts and focus on the general overview of the scene.

 For example: